hextremelabs/macinternnbot/README.md

 ## Step 3

 ####
-Configure the MacInternMBot.rb file with your token and your Telegram username.
+Configure the `MacInternNBot.rb` file with your token and your Telegram username by creating a config.txt file as recommended in the `MacInternNBot.rb` file.

 ## Step 4